maximopalopoli/Conways-Game-Of-Life/README.md

 # Conways-Game-Of-Life

-An implemention in Rust of the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) made by John Conway.
-This is work in progress.
+An implementation in Rust of the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) made by John Conway.

 To run the game, use:

+`cargo run start`

+Or, if you want to use a predefined seed, you can use:

-`cargo run start 1y 1x 2y 2x ...
-Ny Nx`
+`cargo run start 1x 1y 2x 2y ...
+Nx Ny`

-The start functionality will print the status of the current generation, and advance to the next generation every 3 seconds.

-In the next versions, there will be easier to pick the points, via UI.
+Once the program is opened, you can click on the cells you want to choose as seeds, and by clicking on live cells you can kill them.

+The interface options are:
+- Next generation to advance the generation manually
+- Automatic advance to have the program advance automatically (it is recommended to define a time between iterations before)
+- Stop automatic advance to stop the automatic advance
+- Clear to reset the table completely